 ROD McCULLOM is an international multimedia producer/writer who reports on politics, race, global health and global development.
 He has written and produced for ABC News' World News Now, World News Tonight, Good Morning America, Nightline and NewsOne; ABC New York, NBC Chicago, FOX Chicago ... as well as entertainment shows such as EXTRA, COPS and Danny Bonaduce.

 He is a frequent contributor to The Atlantic and EBONY.
-His first report for EBONY in October 2011—"Black Same Sex Couples Raising Kids in the South"—was nominated by the GLAAD Media Awards for Outstanding Magazine Article.
-He also was a columnist and featured contributor to The Advocate—and scored two cover stories.
+His first report for EBONY in October 2011—"Black Same Sex Couples Raising Kids in the South"—was nominated by the GLAAD Media Awards for “Outstanding Magazine Article”.
+He also was the political columnist and featured contributor to The Advocate—and scored two cover stories.

 Rod has extensively reported HIV/AIDS issues from North America, Africa, Europe and the Latin America.
 He specializes in reporting on HIV/AIDS issues across the Black Diaspora.
 Rod was a panelist and reported from the International Conference on AIDS and STIs in Africa (ICASA) 2011 in Addis Ababa, Ethiopia and AIDS 2012 in Washington DC.
 He also reported from AIDS 2010 in Vienna, Austria, the 2011 Black Diaspora MSM Conference in Punta Cana, Dominican Republic, the USCA and other national and international venues.